-What to Plant With the Kids in May and June
+What to Plant With Children in May and June

-May is here and we’re edging ever closer to summer (and hopefully the end of this lockdown).
-The change of season doesn’t mean that the growing season is slowing down; actually, now is the best time to be planting some types of plants outside.
-For those of you who have been patiently caring for your plants on the windowsill and in the greenhouse, now the weather will be getting warm enough for them to make their own way outside.
-(For information on when to do this, see our Growing Guide).
+The change of season doesn’t mean that the growing season is slowing down; actually, May and June is the best time to be planting some types of plants with children.
+For those of you who have been patiently caring for your plants on the windowsill and in the mini greenhouse, now the weather will be getting warm enough for them to be planted outside.
+For information on when to do this, see our Guide to Growing from Seeds.

 If you’ve yet to start planting anything, or you’re still in the planting mood, then you may be wondering what you can still plant in May and June.
 But never fear - we’ve made a handy list for you!